 This method is also very measurable because it’s easy to track.
 You’ll know exactly when the mail is sent out and measure how many sales you get from that date.
 Direct mail marketing also has the highest response rate of all media, with direct mail hitting 9% compared to a 1% email response.

 Therefore, if you choose this type of marketing, you’ll want to make sure it stands out and is worth the reader’s time.
-Make sure it’s genuine, and not just another sales tactic to get them to look at your content.

 - Highest response rate of all media

 - A measurable media for cost and response

 - High personalization